• Skip to main content

 Serving: 1cupCalories: 448kcalCarbohydrates: 8gProtein: 10gFat: 42gSaturated Fat: 13gTrans Fat: 1gCholesterol: 49mgSodium: 1263mgPotassium: 206mgFiber: 2gSugar: 4gVitamin A: 512IUVitamin C: 3mgCalcium: 297mgIron: 1mg

 Thank you so much for visiting me today in my Kudos Kitchen.
-I hope you found something you'll love and that you'll come back and visit me often.
-There is always room for you around my table!
+I hope you found something you'll love and that you will come back and visit me often.
+Please know that there is always room for you around my kitchen table!

-Until we eat again, I hope you have a delicious day!!
+Until we eat again, I hope you have a delicious day!

 Custom Renee Signature